 Conclusion

-In this tutorial, you got acquainted with the HERE Real Time Traffic catalog and learned how to get information about traffic conditions data using this catalog.
+In this tutorial, you got acquainted with the HERE Traffic Flow catalog and learned how to get information about traffic conditions data using this catalog.

 Further information